[ Home ]

 Business Page Link CTR Engineering, Inc

 AL811, AL811H, AL572, other amps trouble shooting guide

 811A Tube History and Construction

 The older AL811H (prior to drive resistor modification) with good tubes and stable power line, when properly tuned and operating in the linear region, has about 11 dB gain.
 This is an amplification of about twelve times.
 With 60 watts of drive power, output is 720 watts.
-This will be reasonably close on all bands.
+The power gain is slightly higher on SSB than on carrier or high average power modes, but the gain will be reasonably close on all bands.
 The largest single problem with significantly greater or less gain (power output) is a poorly calibrated power meter.
 A mismatched antenna or load can falsely increase power readings.

-The following is typical measured gain of an early (pre-2011) unmodified with good tubes at 7 MHz.
+The following is typical measured gain of an early (pre-2011) unmodified with good tubes at 7 MHz with carrier power.
+Gain is slightly higher on SSB or low duty cycle, because anode voltage is slightly higher.
 Units containing the shunt 200-ohm resistor require about 20% more drive.
 HV is 1500 volts at full load:

 AL811H, highest peak power, in sidebands with normal voice modulation at 700 watts PEP with fresh tubes on worse band, ten meters.

 Next channel up, strongest peak is about -34 dB compared directly to voice channel median power level.

 LSB is about -32 dB, not much different than the barefoot transmitter.

 Properly tuned with good tubes, the AL811H adds negligible bandwidth to a typical radio's SSB signal, even on the worse-case band.